KDE/documentation-develop-kde-org/content/docs/plasma/theme/quickstart.md

 * If you prefer raster editors like Krita and GIMP, create your particular theme in these programs first, then import them into Inkscape (drag and drop of the files works fine).
-If you're working on a background with multiple elements (e.g. panel-background, widget background, etc.) crop the raster image into the different elements (top, bottom, right, etc.) and save as separate files before importing into Inkscape.
+If you're working on a background with multiple elements, like `widgets/panel-background.svg` or `widgets/background.svg`, crop the raster image into the different elements (top, bottom, right, etc.) and save as separate files before importing into Inkscape.

 * Don't forget to **embed imported raster images**.
 By default Inkscape will import these as linked images which will not show up in Plasma (to embed the images, go to Effects > Images > Embed All Images).

-* Remember that border elements of backgrounds (top, right, bottom, left) are tiled if the hint-stretch-borders element is not present in the SVG.
+* Remember that the border elements of backgrounds (`top`, `right`, `bottom`, `left`) are tiled if the `hint-stretch-borders` element is not present in the SVG.

 * Remember that the center element of backgrounds are stretched if the hint-tile center element is not present in the SVG.

-* To control how much colorization will be applied by Plasma when using the hint-apply-color-scheme element, make sure the color (HSV) Value/Intensity is closer to 0 or 255 for less colorization, and closer to 127 for more colorization.
-So, for example, to keep shadows from being colorized, use color (HSV) Value/Intesity of 0.
+* To control how much colorization will be applied by Plasma when using the `hint-apply-color-scheme` element, make sure the color (HSV) Value/Intensity is closer to `0` or `255` for less colorization, and closer to `127` for more colorization.
+So, for example, to keep shadows from being colorized, use color (HSV) Value/Intesity of `0`.

 * When testing the theme, if it looks like portions of a multi-element SVG is missing (missing borders, etc.) check the SVG again to **make sure the element ids are correct**.